With so many HVAC Vacuum Pumps to choose from, how can you make sure you’re purchasing the right one for your job?

 Single stage pumps would be good as a backup unit or for a part-time HVAC tech.

-2-stage vacuum pumps can pull a much deeper vacuum and are the most widely used pumps used.
+2-stage vacuum pumps can pull a much deeper vacuum and are the most widely used pumps.

 They also work quicker pulling a vacuum which saves time and money.

-One or two stage units can both be used and will pull a vacuum with most professionals using 2-satge units.
+One or two-stage units will both pull a vacuum with most professionals will use a 2-stage unit.